The Vanguard Group

-The Vanguard Group, Inc. is an American registered investment advisor based in Malvern, Pennsylvania, with about $7 trillion in global assets under management, as of January 13, 2021.
+The Vanguard Group, Inc. is an American registered investment adviser founded on May 1, 1975, and based in Malvern, Pennsylvania, with about $11 trillion in global assets under management as of January 31, 2025.
 It is the largest provider of mutual funds and the second-largest provider of exchange-traded funds (ETFs) in the world after BlackRock's iShares.
 In addition to mutual funds and ETFs, Vanguard offers brokerage services, educational account services, financial planning, asset management, and trust services.
-Several mutual funds managed by Vanguard are ranked at the top of the list of US mutual funds by assets under management.
-Along with BlackRock and State Street, Vanguard is considered to be one of the Big Three index fund managers that dominate corporate America.
+Several mutual funds managed by Vanguard are ranked at the top of the list of mutual funds in the United States by assets under management.
+Along with BlackRock and State Street, Vanguard is considered to be one of the Big Three index fund managers that play a dominant role in retail investing.

-Founder and former chairman John C. Bogle is credited with the creation of the first index fund available to individual investors and was a proponent and major enabler of low-cost investing by individuals, though Rex Sinquefield has also been credited with the first index fund open to the public a few years before Bogle.
+Founder and former chairman John C. Bogle is credited with the creation of the first index fund available to individual investors and was a proponent and major enabler of low-cost investing by individuals, though Rex Sinquefield has also been credited with the first index fund a few years before Bogle.

 Vanguard is owned by the funds managed by the company and is therefore owned by its customers.
 Vanguard offers two classes of most of its funds: investor shares and admiral shares.
 Admiral shares have slightly lower expense ratios but require a higher minimum investment, often between $3,000 and $100,000 per fund.
 Vanguard's corporate headquarters is in Malvern, a suburb of Philadelphia.
-It has satellite offices in Charlotte, North Carolina, Dallas, Texas, Washington D.C. and Scottsdale, Arizona.
-The company also has offices in Canada, Australia, Asia, and Europe.
+It has satellite offices in Charlotte, North Carolina, Dallas, Texas, Washington D.C., and Scottsdale, Arizona, as well as Canada, Australia, Asia, and Europe.